Corrective Jaw Surgery

 Usually, patients are in hospital for 2-3 days.
-You will need to follow a puree or liquid diet for the first two weeks and slowly progress to a normal diet by 6 weeks.
+You will need to follow a liquid diet for the first few days followed by a puree diet for four weeks and slowly progress to a normal diet by 6 weeks when directed by Dr Leinkram.
 At that point, your orthodontist will complete the final subtle adjustments to the bite and complete your treatment.

 As with any operation, certain side effects and complication are possible.
-Fortunately, these are rare but will be explained to your carefully prior to your treatment.
+Fortunately, these are rare but will be explained to you carefully prior to your treatment.

 Benefits of Orthognathic Surgery

 Jaw straightening (orthognathic) surgery, in combination with orthodontics, will generally move your teeth and jaws into a new position that is more balanced, functional and healthy.
 This adjustment can benefit you in many ways, including:

 - Improved bite function: Jaw surgery combined with orthodontics improves the contact of the teeth between upper and lower jaws as they meet.
 This improves activities such as chewing, eating and speaking.